hermangroup/docs/wallets/hardware.rst

 While losing a Trezor is not a security threat (unless someone knows your PIN and/or passphrase), it is a moderately expensive device that can be damaged by pressure or water, for example.
-For this reason, Dash community member tungfa has shared photos of a custom-made Trezor case.
+For this reason, Historia community member tungfa has shared photos of a custom-made Trezor case.
 The following materials are required: